KumarAbhinav01/canteen-bitd/README.md

-# Sai Cafe
-Online Food Ordering System Project
+# Canteen BITD - Online Food Ordering System Project

-## Project Status
-- Status: COMPLETED
-- Completion: **100%**
+Welcome to Canteen BITD - an innovative and comprehensive online food ordering and management system tailored for Birla Institute of Technology.
+In response to the challenges faced by canteens, messes, and cafeterias dealing with high volumes of customers during peak hours, we've developed a sophisticated solution to streamline the entire process.
+Our web-based application is designed to alleviate the inefficiencies of traditional ordering and delivery systems by allowing registered users to place their food orders in advance, with the added convenience of online payments.
+The user-friendly interface enables individuals to select their preferred delivery time slots, optimizing both user experience and operational efficiency.

-## Project Description
+## Features
-SaiCafe is a Online canteen food ordering and management system based on a scenario at Sri Sairam Engineering College, Chennai.
-We have been observing that in many canteens/mess/cafeteria in all Institution such as educational, IT Sectors and Factories are experiencing huge crowds during peak hours.
-Due to this there was prolonged queue in the billing as well as delivery place, this ultimately leads to wastage of time and human errors in accounting...
-To overcome this problem, we came with a solution Online food ordering in the café using our web application.
-In our application any Registered Person can able to view and place their food orders prior to their break time with facilitation of online payments.
-The user can select a particular slot on which he/she willing to take delivery of the food.
+- **Effortless Registration and Login:** Users can easily create accounts and log in to access personalized features and place food orders.
+- **Diverse Store Sections:** The canteen is efficiently divided into three sections catering to students, faculty, and other visitors, each with its distinct menu and offerings.
+- **Advanced Order Placement:** Authenticated users can explore section-specific menus, select desired food items, specify quantities, and effortlessly add them to their virtual cart.
+- **Order Tracking and History:** Users have the ability to track their order status and review past orders, facilitating transparency and order management.
+- **Empowering Admin and Store Owners:** Administrators and store owners enjoy elevated privileges, including inventory management, menu updates, order processing, and comprehensive administrative control.

 ## Software Tools Used in this Project
 - HTML 5